weldan/flask_setup/README.md

 flask_setup
 ===========

-my set of script to start new flask project
+script to start new flask project

 to be use on this environment:
 <ol>